frontenddogma/css-optimization-basics/manuscript/intro.md

 ## What’s Not Covered by Optimization

-In this book, then, I won’t cover _all_ things relating to CSS development these days.
+On the pages that follow I won’t cover _all_ things relating to CSS development these days.
 The reason for this is simple: Not all of this relates to _optimization_.
-And so one thing I won’t cover here are CSS preprocessors.
-Personally, I’ve sided with [Roger Johansson](https://www.456bereastreet.com/archive/201603/why_i_dont_use_css_preprocessors/) and outlined [reasons for not using preprocessors](https://meiert.com/en/blog/no-css-preprocessors/), but the little there is to optimize through them is already going to be covered in this book in other ways: for example, through repeat emphasis on coding and formatting standards.
+And so one thing I won’t cover are CSS preprocessors.
+Personally, I’ve sided with [Roger Johansson](https://www.456bereastreet.com/archive/201603/why_i_dont_use_css_preprocessors/) and outlined [reasons for not using preprocessors](https://meiert.com/en/blog/no-css-preprocessors/), but the little there is to optimize through them is already going to be covered in other ways: for example, through repeat emphasis on coding and formatting standards.

 On top of that comes that I regard it more useful to stay close to core technologies, and not get bogged down by abstractions, abstractions like preprocessors.
-In the short run we may benefit from knowing how to handle abstractions; but in the long run we get much greater rewards from knowing the underlying systems and technologies.
+In the short run we may benefit from knowing how to handle abstractions; but in the long run we get much greater rewards from knowing the underlying technologies.
 And therefore we’ll focus on standard CSS rather than non-standard Sass, Less, Stylus, and whatnot.

-The same applies to other forms of abstractions, and so we’ll look and point at CSS tools, but not discuss optimization of _use_ of these tools, their workflows, nor how to improve those tools themselves.
+The same applies to other forms of abstractions, and so we’ll look at CSS tools, but not discuss optimization of the _use_ of these tools, their workflows, or how to improve the tools themselves.

 C> ⁂